vyshu7979/CODTECH-task11/README.md

 To use the tool, simply create an instance of PasswordStrengthChecker with a password string, and call assess_strength() to get a report on the password's strength.

 This implementation can be extended with additional checks, such as common password dictionary attacks or more sophisticated entropy calculations for a more advanced password assessment.
+Technologies used:
+1. Python Programming Language
+Core Technology: The entire tool is written in Python, a versatile and popular programming language.
+Python is chosen for its simplicity and readability, making it an excellent choice for implementing security tools.
+2. Regular Expressions (Regex)
+Module: re
+Purpose: Regex is used to search for specific patterns in the password, such as the presence of lowercase letters, uppercase letters, digits, and special characters.
+This helps determine the complexity of the password.
+Example: re.search(r'[a-z]', self.password) checks for lowercase letters.